 In addition, our business practices in foreign countries must comply with U.S. laws, including the Foreign Corrupt Practices Act ("FCPA").
 We have a compliance program in place designed to reduce the likelihood of potential violations of the FCPA and other U.S. and foreign anti-bribery and anti-corruption laws.
 If violations were to occur, they could subject us to fines and other penalties as well as increased compliance costs.

 Our exposure to each of these risks may increase our costs and require significant management attention.
-We cannot assure you that one or more of these factors will not harm our business.

 Disruptions of critical information systems or material breaches in the security of our systems could harm our business, customer relations and financial condition.